-The school encourages individuals to voice their concerns openly.
-If anyone wishes to raise concerns confidentially, the school will make every effort to keep their identity secret.
+We encourage individuals to voice their concerns openly.
+If anyone wishes to raise concerns confidentially, we will make every effort to keep their identity secret.

-The person(s) to whom the disclosure is made will consult with the whistle-blower before divulging their identity to any party, including an investigator.
+The person(s) to whom the disclosure is made will consult with the whistleblower before divulging their identity to any party, including an investigator.

-The school does not encourage anonymous disclosures as this may makes it harder to establish the credibility of an allegation and may make investigation difficult or impossible.
+We do not encourage anonymous disclosures as this may make it harder to establish the credibility of an allegation and may make investigation difficult or impossible.
 Anonymous concerns will be taken seriously and investigated as far as is possible under this policy.

-7. The school's commitment
+7. Our commitment

-Any matter raised under this policy and procedure will be investigated thoroughly, promptly and confidentially.
+Any matter raised under this policy and procedure will be investigated thoroughly, promptly, and confidentially.

-Whilst the person carrying out the investigation will aim to keep the whistle-blower informed of the progress of the investigation and likely timescales, sometimes the requirement for confidentiality will prevent full information about the investigation and any consequential disciplinary action from being disclosed
+Whilst the person carrying out the investigation will aim to keep the whistleblower informed of the progress of the investigation and likely timescales, sometimes the requirement for confidentiality will prevent full information about the investigation and any consequential disciplinary action from being disclosed.

-8. Obligations for the Governing Board
+8. Obligations for the Governing Body

-An appropriate representative of the school (Headteacher or the governor named in section 11 (the named Governor)) will inform Hertfordshire County Council as the maintaining authority of any qualifying disclosures at the earliest opportunity.
+An appropriate representative (headteacher or the governor named in section 11 (the named Governor)) will inform Hertfordshire County Council as the maintaining authority of any qualifying disclosures at the earliest opportunity.

-Concerns regarding financial irregularity will be reported to the Shared Internal Audit Service (SIAS); where concerns relate to child protection these will be handled in keeping with the relevant policy of the school and reported to the Local Authority Designated Officer (LADO) where the threshold is met.
+Concerns regarding financial irregularity will be reported to the Shared Internal Audit Service (SIAS)/trusts auditors and ESFA (amend as applicable); where concerns relate to child protection these will be handled in keeping with the relevant policy of the school and reported to the Local Authority Designated Officer (LADO) where the threshold is met.